Toggle: English / Spanish

 Workers today are less likely to get asbestos-related diseases because of government regulations.

-Cigarette smoking increases the risk of getting asbestos-related diseases.
+Cigarette smoking increases the risk of developing asbestos-related diseases.

 Possible other symptoms include:

 When listening to the chest with a stethoscope, the doctor may hear crackling sounds called rales.